Please rotate your device

 A differentiation is basically made between the following types of cookies:

-Session-based cookies: These are stored on your computer/end device while you surf on our website and are then deleted afterwards.
-Permanent cookies: These cookies remain on your computer for a longer period of time.
+• Session-based cookies: These are stored on your computer/end device while you surf on our website and are then deleted afterwards.

-2. This is how we use cookies
+7.2.
+This is how we use cookies

 We generally only use Internet technologies (e.g. cookies, Java script) to simplify the use of our website for you and optimize our service and your communication with our contents (necessary and functionality cookies).
 These are necessary to be able to provide you with our Website and the connected services, to operate our Website and serve for the proper functionality and security of our Website.
 These cookies are therefore necessary to pursue our legitimate interests in the provision of a user friendly and secure Website.